-The Singaporean firm is acting for syndicated lenders in the controversial Hyflux restructuring
+The Singaporean firm acted for lenders in the cross-border restructuring of Southeast Asia’s largest shipping liner

 |Global heads of restructuring and insolvency||Chong Yee Leong|